 We record:

-• Whether the boxes feel manageable for a single person.
+- Whether the boxes feel manageable for one person in a normal home setting.

-Marcus usually handles first contact with the heaviest box, while I log his comments.
-If he says “This kind of weight really needs two people,” I record that in the test sheet.
-Under certain circumstances, Jenna and Ethan also help carry boxes up stairs, which shows us how difficult the process feels for a typical couple in an apartment.
+Marcus Reed usually takes first contact with the heaviest carton while I log his comments.
+Jenna Brooks and Ethan Cole also help with stair carries when needed, which gives us a better sense of what the process feels like for a typical couple in an apartment.

 Damage and Protection